I Worked at an Amazon FBA Warehouse for a Week – Here’s What I LearnedNovember in Amazon, Blog, Chinese Importing, Shipping & Logistics

 Throughout the day we would actually “run out of work”, in other words, there would be no more items to pick.
 The warehouse was clearly overstaffed.
 But showing just how much order volume gets pushed through Amazon, all you would have to do is wait a few minutes and wait for people to order some more stuff on Amazon and you would get assigned another 50 or so items to pick.

-Overall, the morale of the warehouse was quite good, at least given the fact everyone was working pretty grueling 10-hour days.
+Overall, the morale of the warehouse was quite good, at least given the fact, everyone was working pretty gruelling 10-hour days.
 I expected to be working with a bunch of societal delinquents who hated their lives.
 I was prepared to be on guard about being attacked by a disgruntled employee with a box cutter at any time.
 Surprisingly though, the job seemed to attract a lot of younger, very normal and social people – either those funding their backpacking trips abroad or university students taking a semester off.
 The overall positive morale of the warehouse probably had a lot to do with the pay.
-Amazon seems to have a bit of a recruitment issue and subsequently they tend to overpay.
+Amazon seems to have a bit of a recruitment issue and subsequently, they tend to overpay.
 They start you off at $13.75 and there’s a lot of opportunity for mandatory overtime and voluntary overtime.
 One can easily earn $40,000+ working at their warehouse.
 It’s a tough job, but you get paid well and you work with good people.